 Working together to protect natural areas.

 Conservation covenants provide an important tool for protection of natural areas, but incentives are needed to offset start-up costs.
-Naturally functioning ecosystems play a central role in our economy by provide essential services such as clean water, fertile soil, carbon storage and an attractive place to live and work.
+Naturally functioning ecosystems play a central role in our economy by providing essential services such as clean water, fertile soil, carbon storage and an attractive place to live and work.

-There’s a critical need to stop the loose and degradation of sensitive, rare natural areas, to protect and restore biodiversity, and to safeguard ecosystem values.
+There’s a critical need to stop the loss and degradation of sensitive, rare natural areas, to protect and restore biodiversity, and to safeguard ecosystem values.
 Much of these areas are in private ownership, making acquisition and protection expensive.
 There is therefore a particular need to enhance conservation of privately-owned natural areas through voluntary actions.

 The Union of BC Municipalities and BC Min of Environment have expressed support for a CTIP modeled on NAPTEP.

 The Comox Valley Regional District presented a resolution to the 2015 UBCM convention calling for provincial enabling legislation to allow local governments to implement a CTIP modeled on NAPTEP.
 This UBCM resolution was unanimously approved.
 The BC government has adopted a strategy called "Protecting Vulnerable Species: Five-Plan for Species at Risk in British Columbia".
 This strategy recommends the adoption of "new ways (including incentives and possible project funding) to promote voluntary protection of species at risk."
 Adoption of a CTIP is considered a priority for implementation of this plan.
 Further endorsements by local governments, landowners and interested organizations are needed!

 A province-wide conservation tax incentive program would have a positive impact on the rate of natural area protection through conservation covenants.